RudroBoss/Breast-Cancer-SIMCLR-and-Different-Augmentation-Techniques/README.md

 # Breast-Cancer-SIMCLR-and-Different-Augmentation-Techniques
 SimCLR-based breast cancer classification using multiple augmentation techniques (CoarseDropout, Gamma, Cropped Regions, Random Swapping, DCL &amp; Random Jigsaw).
 Achieved up to 98.99% val &amp; 98.31% test accuracy.
 Each model analyzed with saliency maps, LIME explanations, and feature map visualizations for interpretability.
+Some parts of this code can be found in the paper, "Towards Explainable Breast Cancer Classification Using SimCLR-Based Self-Supervised Representation Learning", which can be accessed via DOI: 10.21203/rs.3.rs-7812447/v1